-Acceptance of a child born to a child dependant as a registered special dependant is subject to the approval of the Board of Trustees.
+Acceptance of a child born to a child dependant as a registered special dependant is subject to the approval of the Fund.

-Should your contributions be subsidised by your employer, you will have to confirm whether such an arrangement can be accommodated
+Should your contributions be subsidised by your employer, you will have to confirm whether such an arrangement can be accommodated.